-HUNGER FREE AMERICATM –founded in 1983 and formerly called the New York City Coalition against Hunger – is a 501c3 nonprofit group building a bold, grass-roots, non-partisan membership movement in all 50 states to enact the policies and programs necessary to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.
+HUNGER FREE AMERICATM (formerly known as the New York City Coalition Against Hunger) is a national nonprofit group building a nonpartisan, grass-roots membership movement to enact the policies and programs needed to end domestic hunger and ensure that all Americans have sufficient access to nutritious food.

 Our long-term goal is not just to ameliorate the problem, but also to build the people’s movement necessary to enact the economic and public policies needed to end hunger entirely.
 Given that hunger drains our economy and tears at our moral and civic fabric, we know that eliminating it will boost the nation both economically and spiritually.
 Towards that end, we’ve adopted the motto: “Ending hunger lifts us all.”

 "The work that NYCCAH does to fight against food insecurity is so important to our communities, and I am proud to have partnered with them over the years to help protect vital food benefits and ensure families at risk have access to food.
 Hunger Free America will continue NYCCAH's legacy by pushing for innovative, effective ways to end hunger, like the new hunger volunteer website and the hunger hotline.
 I look forward to working with Hunger Free America to help families in New York and across the country put food on the table."

 Congressman Jim McGovern, co-chair of the bipartisan Congressional Hunger Caucus says: